Data Science

 View Course Learning Outcomes

-• Acquire, clean, and organize structured and unstructured data from a variety of sources, including raw data files, online repositories, and through the use of web scraping and various APIs.
+• Conduct data acquisition using a varied set of techniques structured and unstructured datasets; including raw data files, SQL databases, online repositories, and programmatically through web scraping and APIs.

-• Conduct analysis of results and evaluate the predictive power of various statistical and machine learning techniques.
+• Evaluate the predictive power of the different statistical and machine learning methods to solve real-world data science problems.

-• Develop storytelling and visualization skills to inform (exploratory) or persuade (explanatory) a specific audience using data.
+• Develop storytelling and visualization techniques to effectively communicate (exploratory) or persuade (explanatory) findings to a specific audience.

 DSCI530.
 STATISTICAL METHODS I. 3.0 Semester Hrs.